Sunday 21 October 2012

 Our last major stop was St Paul’s Cathedral which is magnificent sight every time I see it.
 For the last 45 minutes we got some drizzle but overall I was very lucky with the weather.
 Returning to my hotel I found I had seen a lot that I never knew even existed.

-Couldn’t even be bothered leaving the hotel so my dinner was finger food in the hotel lounge and booking a activities for Frankfurt, Buenos Aires and Cancun.
-I re-read the Antarctica plan and noticed the amount of long hiking days, don’t no how I missed that when booking.
+Couldn’t even be bothered leaving the hotel so my dinner was finger food in the hotel lounge and booking some activities for Frankfurt, Buenos Aires and Cancun.
+I re-read the Antarctica plan and noticed the amount of long hiking days in Patagonia before leaving Antarctica, I don’t know how I missed that when I made the booking.